priyanshutariyal02/redeo/README.md

-# Redeo - Video Sharing Platform
+# Reel Pro - Video Sharing Platform

 A modern, full-stack video sharing platform built with Next.js, featuring user authentication, video uploads, and a beautiful responsive interface.
-Redeo allows users to discover, upload, and share videos in a TikTok-like experience.
+Reel Pro allows users to discover, upload, and share videos in a TikTok-like experience.

 ## Features